 We require members to conduct themselves in an exemplary manner, showing courtesy and politeness to spectators, the general public, residents and to fellow members at all times.
-Repeated misconduct by a member will result in suspension or termination of membership.
+Misconduct by a member will result in suspension or termination of membership.

 Our expectation is that all members will help in the running of the club and cruises (consistent with their capacity to do so).
 This means such things as setting up flags, helping with the barbecue, the dinghy and so on.
 We ask that it not be left to others or only the committee.
 All members are entitled to a pleasurable days sailing without having to repeatedly do ALL the work.
 Be a good member and share the load is an ethic we encourage, its good fun anyway.